 chmod +x sign.sh

-The signing identity is the certificate’s common name or the SHA-1 fingerprint of the certificate.
+The Signer Identity is how the script identifies the certificate in the work stations Keychain Access.
+You can use either the certificate’s common name (marked with double quotes) or it’s SHA-1 fingerprint.
 To extract the certificate common name / SHA-1 fingerprint:

 - On your computer open the Keychain Access app.

 - Choose the certificate you wish to add and open the options menu (left-click).

 - Get the certificate common name / SHA-1 fingerprint